coolmich0904/K-pop_eCommerce/README.md

 # K-pop Merchandise E-commerce Website

-This project is a WordPress-based e-commerce website developed to sell K-pop merchandise, including albums, lightsticks, and fan goods.
+This project is a WordPress-based e-commerce website developed to sell K-pop merchandise, including T-Shirts, Shoes, and fan goods.
 The website uses WooCommerce for product management and secure transactions.

 ## Features
 - 🛒 **E-commerce Platform**: Built with WordPress and WooCommerce.